oracle-livelabs/security/database/baseline/sqlfw/sqlfw.md

         - Click on the **Violation reports** sub-menu on the left

             ![SQLFW](./images/sqlfw-074a.png "Violation reports sub-menu")

+        - Ensure that your compartment is selected, otherwise please change it accordingly

         - Click on the **All violations** report